How to choose a new mattress?

 What should I look for in a mattress?

-Research has shown that medium-firm mattresses reduce back pain, shoulder pain, spine stiffness and improve sleep quality.
+Research has shown that medium firm mattresses reduce back pain, shoulder pain, spine stiffness and improve sleep quality.
 For people suffering from spinal health related conditions such as chronic low-back pain, it has been asserted that firm should remain the “first choice of patients.”

 How can I look after my mattress?

 Turn your mattress every 2-3 months so that body indentations are kept to a minimum.
 A good quality mattress protector will also protect your mattress from sweat, moisture, and dead skin cells.
+(Please note some mattresses do not need to be turned)

 Pillows are often given little thought, but are extremely important in maintaining a healthy neck and shoulder posture during sleep.